Intuition pump

-An intuition pump is a thought experiment structured to allow the thinker to use their intuition to develop an answer to a problem.
+An intuition pump is a type of thought experiment that leads the audience to a specific conclusion through intuition.
+Daniel Dennett, who coined the term, also called them "persuasion machines."

 In Dennett's work

 The term was coined by Daniel Dennett.
 In Consciousness Explained, he uses the term to describe John Searle's Chinese room thought experiment, characterizing it as designed to elicit intuitive but incorrect answers by formulating the description in such a way that important implications of the experiment would be difficult to imagine and tend to be ignored.

 In the case of the Chinese room argument, Dennett considers the intuitive notion that a person manipulating symbols seems inadequate to constitute any form of consciousness, and says that this notion ignores the requirements of memory, recall, emotion, world knowledge, and rationality that the system would actually need to pass such a test.
 "Searle does not deny that programs can have all this structure, of course", Dennett says.
 "He simply discourages us from attending to it.
 But if we are to do a good job imagining the case, we are not only entitled but obliged to imagine that the program Searle is hand-simulating has all this structure—and more, if only we can imagine it.
 But then it is no longer obvious, I trust, that there is no genuine understanding of the joke going on."

 In his 1984 book Elbow Room, Dennett used the term in a positive sense to describe thought experiments which facilitate the understanding of or reasoning about complex subjects by harnessing intuition: